 Accordingly, musicians are often influenced by exaggerated claims, selective testing, and advertising hype into purchasing a case that they believe provides all-around protection – when it may not.

-To resolve this objective problem, Dimitri Musafia, with over 37 years of research in the field, more than 20,000 cases built, numerous articles published, and having cases commissioned by the owners of the world’s most precious masterpieces by Stradivari, Guarneri del Gesù, and other treasures of classic lutherie, offers an innovative and highly effective answer for those looking for instrument protection: the SATRAVI® Standard.
+To resolve this objective problem, Dimitri Musafia, with close to 40 years of research in the field, more than 20,000 cases built, numerous articles published, and having cases commissioned by the owners of the world’s most precious masterpieces by Stradivari, Guarneri del Gesù, and other treasures of classic lutherie, offers an innovative and highly effective answer for those looking for instrument protection: the SATRAVI® Standard.

 SATRAVI®, an acronym for Safer Transport of Violin-family instruments and pronounced sah-TRAH-vee, addresses real-life damage risk scenarios determined through decades-long research of real accidents.
 Consisting of not simply one but nine different test procedures, including two compression tests and six crash tests, each is conducted with the instrument, bows, and accessories within the case, in order to best simulate real everyday use conditions.
 To be SATRAVI® certified, a case model must pass all nine tests without damage to the instrument.